The 19th Problem

 The gradient map takes a point x in the physical domain to its slope vector in the plane of slopes

-The Gradient Map: a location \( x \) in the physical domain (left) maps to its slope vector \( \nabla u(x) \) in the plane of slopes (right).
+The Gradient Map.
+This map takes a location \( x \) in the physical domain (left) and sends it to its corresponding slope vector \( \nabla u(x) \) in the plane of slopes (right).
+If the solution is smooth, the red "blob" of slopes will be connected.
+If the solution has a crease, this blob will be torn apart.

 Imagine the image of the gradient map \( \nabla u \) as a region (a "blob") in the plane.
 Fix a direction \( e \) (a unit vector) and consider the strip in the gradient plane between two parallel lines perpendicular to \( e \), defined by values \( a < b \).